mozilla/nixpkgs-mozilla/README.rst

 TODO
 ----

-- setup hydra and have to have binary channels
+- setup hydra to have binary channels

 - make sure pinned revisions get updated automatically (if build passes we should update revisions in default.nix)

-- pin to specific (working) nixpkgs revision (as we do for other sources
+- pin to specific (working) nixpkgs revision (as we do for other sources)

 - servo can currently only be used with nix-shell. its build system tries to dowload quite few things (it is doing ``pip install`` and ``cargo install``).